IE-Robotics-Lab/remote_lab/README.md

 ## Overview

-`remote_lab` is a ROS package designed for ArUco marker detection, VRPN client integration, and camera handling using the AVT Vimba camera driver.
-The package includes nodes for detecting ArUco markers, transforming coordinates, and integrating with an OptiTrack system via VRPN.
+`remote_lab` is a ROS package designed for ArUco marker detection, OptiTrack integration, and camera handling using the AVT Vimba camera driver for use at the IE Robotics Lab.
+The package detects ArUco Markers, publishes their poses with TF so they can be visualized with RViz, and aligns the camera frame with the OptiTrack's world frame.

 ## Installation